Ceri Peach: Retirement

 On 22 September 2007 Ceri Peach retired from St Catherine’s College and became an emeritus fellow at the College. a series of talks were given by former pupils and colleagues at the Oxford University Centre for the Environment on 22 September followed by a reception and speeches by professors Ron J. Johnston and Gary Bridge.
 St Catherine's has created the Ceri Peach Trust Fund to honour the 40 years' contribution Peach has made to the study of geography, and to ensure that geography continues to flourish at the college.

 Recalling his time at the college Peach remarked:

 Subsequent career

 In 2008, the BBC reported that, along with Ludi Simpson and Danny Dorling, Peach was considered to be one of the top three British thinkers in the field of racial segregation.
 In the same year, he was nominated as "Ethnic Geography Distinguished Scholar of 2008" by the Association of American Geographers at their April meeting in Boston.

 In 2016, Peach was awarded a Doctorate of Letters by the University of Oxford, which is one of the highest academic honours that the University may confer.
-It was given in recognition of contribution he has made to academia throughout his career, particularly to his main field of research in human migration and the racial segregation of minority groups, ethnic groups and religious groups in the United Kingdom, United States and Western Europe.
+It was given in recognition of the contribution he has made to academia throughout his career, particularly to his main field of research in human migration and the racial segregation of minority groups, ethnic groups and religious groups in the United Kingdom, United States and Western Europe.